temporalio/cli/temporalcli/commandsmd/commands.md

 * `--task-queue-type` (string-enum) - Task Queue type.
 Options: workflow, activity.
 Default: workflow.
 * `--partitions` (int) - Query for all partitions up to this number (experimental+temporary feature).
 Default: 1.

-### temporal task-queue get-build-id-reachability: Retrieves information about the reachability of Build IDs on one or more Task Queues.
+### temporal task-queue get-build-id-reachability: Show which Build IDs are available on a Task Queue

 This command can tell you whether or not Build IDs may be used for new, existing, or closed workflows.
 Both the '--build-id' and '--task-queue' flags may be specified multiple times.
 If you do not provide a task queue, reachability for the provided Build IDs will be checked against all task queues.